Nova Scotia Immigration — Latest Snapshot September 2025

 Many Temporary Foreign Workers (TFWs) spend years in “dead-end jobs” with no pathway to permanent residency.
 They build Canada’s economy, staff our hospitals, care for our children, and work on construction sites — yet far too often, their contributions end in uncertainty and exploitation.

+This reality is exactly why we created QuestJobs.
 For years, foreign workers have faced a confusing labour market where not all jobs lead to permanent residency.
 Canada currently has over 250,000 jobs posted on Indeed, but only about 8.6% (29,000) are actually eligible for PR.
+That means 9.5 out of 10 workers could spend their visa tenure in roles that go nowhere — jobs that provide income today but no future tomorrow.

 We designed our platform to,